mia-platform/documentation/docs/development_suite/api-console/api-design/services.md

 ### Microservice

-In this section, you can view some base information about the microservice, and update some information regarding it, like the description and the API documentation path.
+In this section, you can review and update some base information about the microservice, like the description and the API documentation path.

-In case your microservice has been created manually from a Docker Image or from a Marketplace Template or a Marketplace Example, you can also configure the *Docker Image Name*.
+In case your microservice has been created manually from a Docker Image or from a Marketplace Template/Example, you can also configure the *Docker Image Name*.

 ![service-detail-new](img/service-detail-new.png)